 Tim Walker Shoots Film

 OK, that’s all I need to know.
-Everyone insists that Tim Walker is digital.
-Tim Walker’s fantastical imaging must be digital.
+Everyone insists that he is digital.
+His fantastical imaging must be digital.
 His constant work in Vogue and other periodicals must be digital.
 His high end campaigns must be digital.
 After all, what art director would let him shoot film at that level?
 Well, sorry to disappoint,…but it’s film.
 Mostly 6×7 employing a Pentax 67 camera.
+And, yes, he does shoot digital at times.
+It’s really not a big deal.
+(Tim Walker Pirelli)

-Tim Walker is probably the Avedon of our era. (see below) I have yet to see an image by him that doesn’t inspire.
-Tim Walker is probably one of the most creative photographers today.
+He is probably the Avedon of our era. (see below) I have yet to see an image by him that doesn’t inspire.
+He is probably one of the most creative photographers today.
 Words like magical, creative, whimsical and exquisite are always part of the wording used when describing this British photographers work.

 A Fast Start